wwu-pi/tutorials/lectures/lsp/020_install_des.md

 **Build own executable with SWI-Prolog:**

 We recommend using the pre-built packages as described above.
 However, you can also build your own executable for DES with SWI-Prolog.
-This requires an installation of SWI-Prolog 7.x.
+This requires an installation of SWI-Prolog.

 1. [Download](https://sourceforge.net/projects/des/files/des/des6.3/DES6.3SWI.zip/download) the source code of Datalog Educational System (DES).